h2oai/h2o-3/h2o-docs/src/product/ibm-dsx.rst

   .. figure:: images/ibm-select-r-studio.png
       :alt: Start RStudio

-3. Install and start H2O using the instructions included on the `H2O Download site > Install in R <http://www.h2o.ai/download>`__.
+3. Install and start H2O R using the instructions included on the `H2O Download site <http://h2o-release.s3.amazonaws.com/h2o/latest_stable.html>`__.
+Note that this page opens by default to the **Download and Run** tab.
+Be sure to select the **Install in R** tab. |install|

+  You can also view a quick start video of starting H2O in R by clicking `here <https://www.youtube.com/embed/zzV1kTCnmR0?list=PLNtMya54qvOHbBdA1x8FNRSpMBEHmhxr0>`__.

+  .. |install| image:: images/ibm_install_in_r.png
+     :height: 24
+     :width: 204

   .. figure:: images/ibm-start-h2o.png
       :alt: Install and start H2O